Radical prostatectomy

 - Retropubic -- Your surgeon will make a cut starting just below your belly button that reaches to your pubic bone.
 This surgery takes 90 minutes to 4 hours.

 - Robotic surgery -- Laparoscopic surgery is performed using a robotic system.
-The surgeon moves the instruments and camera using robotic arms while sitting at a control console near the operating table.
+Your surgeon moves the instruments and camera using robotic arms while sitting at a control console near the operating table.
 Not every hospital offers robotic surgery.

 - Perineal -- Your surgeon makes a cut in the skin between your anus and the base of the scrotum (the perineum).
 The cut is smaller than with the retropubic technique.
 This type of surgery often takes less time and causes less loss of blood.
-However, it is harder for the surgeon to avoid damaging the nerves around the prostate or to remove nearby lymph nodes with this technique.
+However, it is harder for your surgeon to avoid damaging the nerves around the prostate or to remove nearby lymph nodes with this technique.
 This surgery is rarely done.

 For these procedures, you may have general anesthesia so that you are asleep and pain free.
 Or, you will get medicine to numb the lower half of your body (spinal or epidural anesthesia).